-Señor Tortas – Albuquerque, New Mexico
+Señor Tortas – Albuquerque, New Mexico (CLOSED)

 In Albuquerque’s panoply of Mexican fast foods, the torta–despite all its heartiness and versatility–is the “Rodney Dangerfield” of cheap eats.
 It garners no respect, warranting nary a mention in annual paeans to the “best of” virtually everything else Alibi and Albuquerque The Magazine readers care to celebrate.
 Long overshadowed and under-appreciated, the humble torta presents a glaring contrast to its culinary cousin, king taco.
 While the taco has become a pop culture diva, the torta has been relegated to a homely afterthought.
 It’s become cool to consume tacos, but tortas are the porn of fast food–usually kept wrapped until it’s time to enjoy them.